 Self-propelled mowers require less effort.
 Typically the most expensive type of lawn mower, self-propelled models have a transmission that powers the drive wheels, so they move forward without effort, you merely walk behind it and guide it where you want it to go -- much like a car.
 Less expensive models often have set speeds, while pricier models use an automatic transmission and speed levers to accelerate and slow down.
-Top mowers can travel up to 4 mph and have user-friendly controls within easy reach.
+The top self-propelled mowers can travel up to 4 mph and have user-friendly controls within easy reach.
 Self-propelled mowers come in both gas and electric models, and tend to be a bit more expensive than push mowers, but are a good choice if you have a larger lawn to mow.

 Push mowers are lighter and less expensive.
 If you want to spend less on a lawn mower and don't mind putting in a little extra mowing effort, consider a push mower.
-Other than the transmission, there is very little difference between each brand's push models and self-propelled mowers.
+Other than the transmission, there is very little difference between push mowers and self-propelled mowers.
 This type is best for medium to small flat yards, if you have a lot of hills you may wear yourself out with a push mower.
 Some push mowers have larger rear wheels, which manufacturers say make them easier to use on rougher terrain, but many experts and owners say that actually makes them more difficult to maneuver.

 Corded electric lawn mowers save money.
 Corded electric lawn mowers are the most affordable type of powered mower to use and maintain, experts say.
 Their motors don't require oil, spark plugs or batteries, and professionals estimate the electricity required to use them is much less costly than gas.
 Many owners say handling the extension cord on a corded mower is far easier than dealing with filling and maintaining a gas model.
 This is the lightest type of mower, making it a good alternative for those who lack the strength to pull the rip-cord on a gas model.
-Electric mowers aren't as powerful as gas lawn mowers, and their 100-foot extension cords keep you tethered to an outlet.
+Electric mowers aren't as powerful as gas lawn mowers, and their extension cords keep you tethered to an outlet.
 That means that corded electric mowers are likely best for small yards without unruly patches of tall grass or weeds.

 Reel mowers are the greenest option.
 Using a spinning reel to cut grass, manual reel mowers are operated by simply pushing them.
 These mowers offer more of an aerobic workout -- considered an advantage by many.
 Reel mowers are quiet, low-maintenance, are cheaper than most powered mowers -- they also will save you money down the line on repairs and servicing.
 Because they mow slower, require more work and their blades aren't strong enough for twigs or unruly grass, experts advise using a reel mower on weed-free properties smaller than half an acre.
 Plan on cutting about twice a week, on average, to keep grass from getting too high to mow.